This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 Garden: The house is surrounded by a large garden with several seating areas.
 There is an unfenced shallow stream in the garden.

-Television: a 40" screen free sat television and separate DVD player are provided but please note there is no television reception.
-Visitors may wish to bring their own DVDs.
+Television: a 40" screen free sat television and separate DVD player are provided.
+You may wish to bring your own DVDs.

 Accesibility: due to the nature and age of the building some floors are uneven and there are low beams and doorways throughout the property.
 There is a small step from the hall to the twin and a large step from the twin to the bathroom/single corridor.